 What is a pricing strategy?

 The definition of a pricing strategy is the process of determining the optimal pricing for a particular product or service.
-Simple to define but hard to do, pricing strategies aim to deliver maximum revenue and profit by considering things like the cost of goods sold (COGS), competitor pricing, market conditions, level of demand, and the type of product or service being sold.
+Simple to define but hard to do, pricing strategies aim to deliver maximum revenue and profit.
+They do this by considering things like the cost of goods sold (COGS), competitor pricing, market conditions, level of demand, and the type of product or service being sold.

-When we think about what is meant by pricing strategy, it’s important to note that pricing is not a ‘set-and-forget’ function.
-A competitive pricing strategy should be systematic and agile to cope with today’s highly competitive and complex market; companies must anticipate market shifts and predict their competitors’ next moves.
+When we think about pricing strategy, it’s important to note that pricing is not a ‘set-and-forget’ function.
+A competitive pricing strategy should be systematic and agile to cope with today’s highly competitive and complex market.
+Companies must anticipate market shifts and predict their competitors’ next moves.

 Why is a pricing strategy important?

-Put simply, companies that do pricing strategies well are more profitable than those that don’t.
-According to Deloitte, companies that actively make their pricing model a crucial part of their overall strategy typically outperform industry peers on numerous financial metrics.
+Put simply, companies that execute pricing strategies well are more profitable than those that don’t.
+According to Deloitte, companies that actively make their pricing model a crucial part of their overall strategy typically outperform their industry peers.

-Sure, a company has to cover its costs and reach its financial goals, but pricing also tells customers things about its offering, including quality and exclusivity.
+Sure, a company has to cover its costs and reach its financial goals.
+However, pricing also tells customers things about its offering, including quality and exclusivity.
 Getting the right pricing strategy in place at the right time is vitally important.

 An ineffective pricing strategy can lead to several potential problems, including: